ruhler/fable/README.txt

-langs/ - Specifications of the fable languages. out/ - Directory where build outputs are placed, created as needed. prgms/ - Sample fble programs. test/ - Source code for fble test drivers. thoughts/ - A collection of discussions about fble.
+langs/ - Specifications of the fable languages. out/ - Directory where build outputs are placed, created as needed. prgms/ - Sample fble programs. tools/ - Source code for fble tools and test drivers. thoughts/ - A collection of discussions about fble.

 Build and Test